adamimos/epsilon-transformers/README.md

 ## Dev

-For formatting, run `bash scripts/format.sh` from repository folder
+For formatting, type checking, and testing you can run the corresponding script in `scripts/`